scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 .. figure:: needle.png
    :figclass: bht

-   A needle plot that shows the properties of mutations in a genomic strand.
+   A Dash Bio NeedlePlot component that shows the properties of mutations in a genomic strand.
 Data taken from the :code:`muts-needle-plot` repository [Muts]_. :label:`needle`

 A needle plot is a bar plot in which each bar has been replaced with a marker at the top and a line from the x-axis to the aforementioned marker.
-Its primary use-case is visualization of dense datasets that can look "busy" when represented with a bar plot.
+Its primary use-case is visualization of dense datasets that would appear too crowded to be interpreted effectively when represented with a bar plot.
 In bioinformatics, a needle plot may be used to annotate the positions on a genome at which genetic mutations happen (see Fig. :ref:`needle`).

 The Dash Bio NeedlePlot component was built using plotly.js.
 It receives input data as a dictionary.
 Different colors and marker